International Citizens Insurance Logo

 Here are two major programs to keep on your radar if you’re planning a trip in the near future:

-In late 2025, the United Kingdom will launch its own Electronic Travel Authorization (ETA) for visitors from visa-exempt countries.
+In late 2025, the United Kingdom launched its own Electronic Travel Authorization (ETA) for visitors from visa-exempt countries.

 The UK ETA is not a visa but will be required for travelers from the United States, Canada, Australia, and other eligible nations.

-For full details on who needs the UK ETA, how to apply, costs, and validity, see The UK ETA: What Travelers Need to Know for 2025.
+For full details on who needs the UK ETA, how to apply, costs, and validity, see The UK ETA: What Travelers Need to Know.

 The New ETIAS Travel Authorization Starting in Late 2026